 Free to download, this app provides an opportunity for patient, self, student, or new vestibular clinician education.
 It has a visual representation of the vestibular apparatus including its location and size relative to the head.
 It allows you to see which canals are activated and inhibited with certain directions of head movements as well as what types of abnormal eye movements you may see with dysfunction (acute or compensated lateral canal loss, for example).
 The app also has a “quiz” setting for self-testing: view the eye movements, then predict the vestibular issue(s).

 Essentially, parallel are a safe place for balance training when the patient is more challenged.
 This includes higher level balance training, for example an athletic person on a BOSU half-dome.
-Your clinic’s space, the needs of your clinic (heavy neuro population requires the bars to be wide enough for a wheelchair to fit in between), and your budget will likely determine which bars to purchase; the example I’ve provided in the link above is $1,200, not including the cost of installation.
+Your clinic’s space, the needs of your clinic (involved neuro population requires the bars to be wide enough for a wheelchair to fit in between), and your budget will likely determine which bars to purchase; the basic example I’ve provided in the link ranges from $600-1,200 depending on length desired, not including the cost of installation.

 Although a higher priced item at $1,000-2,000, a treadmill is a standard for progressing gait training, side stepping or backwards walking for a higher level patient, and completing the Balke Treadmill test.
 The Balke is an exertional test for patients after concussion, and it can help set heart rate limits as a patient initiates light aerobic activity with the goal of avoiding significant provocation of symptoms.
 I like this treadmill because it has a 15% incline (required for the Balke), but do your own research and read recent reviews, as treadmills definitely vary in quality even among the same brand/model year to year.